In Ecuador, DW Akademie focuses on the empowerment of community media.

 The extreme polarization means that the general public has little confidence in the media as a whole; journalists are often regarded as corrupt.
 In recent years, the government has increased its control over the media after a new communications law was adopted and a new media regulatory authority was created.

 Reporters face substantial fines if the regulatory authority feels they do not adequately report on government activities or if their reporting is unduly critical of politicians.
-Moreover, it is mainly the populations of the two major cities, Quito and Guayaquil, who enjoy access to mass media.
+Mainly the populations of the two major cities, Quito and Guayaquil, enjoy access to mass media.
 Rural areas, such as the Amazon region, have little access to information.
-A further hurdle for providing information in rural areas is that the new law compels all media providers to have at least one professional journalist with academic qualifications on staff.
-This presents a huge challenge for many community radio stations.
+Another obstacle in providing information in rural areas is that the new law that forces all media providers to have at least one professional journalist with academic qualifications on staff.
+This poses a huge challenge for many community radio stations.

-Funding sources: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Country coordinator: Mirjam Gehrke
+Country coordinator: Patricio Luna

-Operational locations: Quito, Otavalo, Cuenca, Riobamba
+Locations: Quito, Otavalo, Cuenca, Riobamba, Manabí

 Local Partners: Coordinadora de Radios Populares del Ecuador (CORAPE), Escuelas Radiofónicas Populares del Ecuador (ERPE), Radialistas Apasionadas y Apasionados, Radio Católica de Cuenca, Radio Ilumán, Radio Runakunapak, Radio La Voz de Guamote